Student Sexual Misconduct Policy

 Formal Complaint Resolution

-The complainant may file formal allegations that the respondent student violated the Code of Student Conduct at the onset, or if the outcome of informal complaint resolution was not satisfactory, either party may elect to proceed directly to formal complaint resolution.
+The complainant may file a formal complaint that the respondent student violated the Code of Student Conduct at the onset, or if the outcome of informal complaint resolution was not satisfactory, either party may elect to proceed directly to formal complaint resolution.
 While informal complaint resolution is underway, an informal complaint may advance to formal complaint resolution at any time.

 Purpose and Scope of the Investigation

 Upon receipt of the written notice of complaint, the investigator will acknowledge receipt within five (5) business days.
 The formal complaint resolution begins with an investigation of the facts.
-This fact-finding process is completed as expeditiously as possible.
+This fact-finding process will be completed as expeditiously as possible.
 The Dean of Students Office generally allows 60 University business days to process the complaint.
 The Dean of Students may extend the amount of time needed to process the complaint as deemed necessary, upon notice to both parties.

 The investigative process is an internal University process; therefore, it is not open to persons, including counsel from outside of the University community.
 However, the complainant and respondent may meet with internal and/or external advisors, including counsel from outside the University community, throughout the process.

-Information of prior sexual misconduct and/or sexual harassment of the respondent may be considered, but prior sexual activities of either the respondent or the complainant, which are not relevant to the current issue, will not be permissible.
+Information of prior sexual misconduct and/or sexual harassment of the respondent may be considered, but prior sexual activities of either the respondent or the complainant, which are not relevant to the current incident, will not be permissible.

 The respondent will be provided a notice in writing of the outcome of the complaint and the appeal process as outlined in Section 13 of the Code of Student Conduct.
 The notice will include the finding(s), sanctions, and appeal process.
 The complainant will also be provided a notice in writing of the outcome of the complaint and the appeal process as outlined in Section 13 of the Code of Student Conduct.
 The notice will include the findings(s), sanctions imposed that directly relate to the complainant, and any other steps the institution has taken to eliminate the hostile environment and prevent recurrence.